Dijji/CustomWindowsProperties/README.md

 - Detect when the edited property is dirty, so that we can warn about changes being lost as appropriate
 - React to changes in canonical name without having to move away from the field
 - Consider remembering tree selections and restoring them or bringing them into view after the tree is updated, where required
-- We probably need a separate permanent universally available location for the propdesc files that we install.
+- Document the separate permanent universally available location for the propdesc files that we install.
 The system loads from them lazily, possibly using the identity of whoever is signed on, or the system, in the case of the index server.

 Example markup:
 **Latest:** Version 1.6 is now the recommended [release](../../releases/tag/v1.6).  [documentation](../../wiki) has been updated